No. 98; September 2016

 Some children and adolescents are motivated to join a gang for a sense of connection or to define a new sense of who they are.
 Others are motivated by peer pressure, a need to protect themselves and their family, because a family member also is in a gang, or to make money.

 One of the worst effects of gang membership is the exposure to violence.
 Gang members may be pressured to commit a crime to become part of the gang.
 Consequences of gang membership may include exposure to drugs and alcohol, age-inappropriate sexual behavior, difficulty finding a job because of lack of education and work skills, removal from ones family, imprisonment and even death.

-Risk factors that can lead children and adolescents to join a gang include:
+Risk factors that can contribute to the risk that children and adolescents join a gang include:

 - Growing up in an area with heavy gang activity.

 - A history of gang involvement in the family (family members who are current or former gang members).